3DCoded/Happy-Hare/Espooler-Support.md

 espooler_max_stepper_speed: 300                 # Gear stepper speed at which espooler will be at maximum power
 espooler_min_stepper_speed: 0                   # Gear stepper speed at which espooler will become inactive (useful for non PWM control)
 espooler_speed_exponent: 0.5                    # Controls non-linear espooler power relative to stepper speed (see notes)
+espooler_assist_reduced_speed: 50               # Control the % of the rewind speed that is applied to assisting load (want rewind to be faster)
 espooler_printing_power: 10                     # If >0, fixes the % of PWM power while printing.
 espooler_operations: rewind, assist, print      # List of operational modes (allows disabling even if h/w is configured)
 ```